The Two Weight Inequality for the Hilbert Transform: A Primer: Necessary Conditions

 \begin{proof}

 We consider the first estimate.
 By linearity, it suffices to consider the case of $ g (x) = h ^{w} _{J} (x)$, for $ J\subset I$, and indeed we can take $ J=I$.
-We need to separate the two weights involved, so that we can pass to a canonical value of the inner product on the right in \eqref{e:mono0}.
+We need to separate the two weights involved.
 The $ A_2$ condition is the only condition needed for the weak-boundedness principle, Proposition~\ref{p:weakB}.
 Applying it in this setting, notice that it shows that for $ \lambda >1$,